wdlv/PubMed/README.md

 Web scraping script was created to extract articles information from PubMed database https://www.ncbi.nlm.nih.gov/pubmed/.

-Information are stored in MongoDB first then extracted to conduct data preprcoessing, manipulation and visualizaiton.
+Data are stored in MongoDB first then extracted to conduct data preprcoessing, manipulation and visualizaiton.
 More information could be found on http://woodenleaves.com/pages/pubmed.html

 ## 1. PubMed_Scraping.py: